Skip to content

 McKinsey finds 65% of organizations use generative AI regularly, yet only a small subset can point to enterprise-level EBIT impact.
 DORA's 2026 ROI report calls AI an amplifier: it magnifies the strengths of well-run teams and exacerbates the dysfunctions of the rest.
 Localised gains, in DORA's own words, are lost to downstream chaos.
 METR's 2025 randomized trial found experienced developers using AI tools were 19% slower than without, even though they felt 20% faster.
 Adoption is not a tooling problem.
 It is a rhythm problem.
 H³ is the rhythm.

 The H³ cycle: Harvest (half-day) flows into Hack (full day), into Harness (half-day).
-After two working days on site, a 3 to 6 month gap of real work follows, before the next Harvest opens the next cycle.
+After three calendar days on site, a 3 to 6 month gap of real work follows, before the next Harvest opens the next cycle.

 01 02 03